 Flirting with Fire food truck, Various Locations – This very cool food truck hauls around a SERIOUS wood-fired oven all around the Triangle!
 And the one time I was able to try them out at a street fair, I was pretty impressed.
 Solid crust and they stick to the basic topping options.
 If you find them in the neighborhood, Flirting with Fire is definitely worth the visit!

 Blaze Fast-Fired Pizza, Morrisville – Ok, feel free to laugh at me but I do think that this chain is doing an excellent job serving up Neapolitan style pizza!
 Given their unlimited toppings model, it’s definitely not traditional but the crust is pretty close!
 And for $8 you really can’t beat the price.
 I love my pizza but try not to be a pizza snob, and Blaze hits all the right notes.
 The casual but cool interior along with Chipotle style ordering makes Blaze super family-friendly, too.

-And there’s more great pizza coming to the area with more traditional pies such as Hutchins Garage, Brookside Market and Oakwood Pizza Box!
+And there’s more great pizza in the area with more traditional pies such as Hutchins Garage, Trophy Brewing and Pizza along with Oakwood Pizza Box!
 Which is great news for us all because, not everyone has a friend with a wood-fired pizza oven.
 As a huge Neapolitan pizza fan it just makes me happy to see these options popping up.
-I’ve made the pilgrimage to great pizza places around the country like DiFara, Totonno’s, Motorino, Antico, Tony’s Pizza Napoletana and more.
+I’ve made the pilgrimage to great pizza places around the country like DiFara, Totonno’s, Motorino, Antico, Tony’s Pizza Napoletana, Apizza Scholls and more.
 It’s just wonderful to have some good local options here near home!
 So if you’re a budding pizza fan, give one of these spots a try and I’m sure you’ll be loving that thin-crust za, too.